ABOUT THE EVENT

 We’ve Got Issues: Food Issues in the 21st Century

 From sugar addictions and overeating to food allergies and sensitivities, we’ve got a host of issues when it comes to food.
-Join nutritionists, Kevin Conner, executive chef at Community Servings for instruction on how to create healthy, satisfying, allergy-friendly dishes.
+Join nutritionist Alicia Romano from the Friedman School of Nutrition Science at Tufts and Kevin Conner, executive chef at Community Servings for instruction on how to create healthy, satisfying, allergy-friendly dishes.
+Charles Draghi, chef owner at Erbaluce will discuss creating menu items that meet dietary restrictions in a restaurant setting.
 The segment will be emceed by author and sustainable wellness speaker Michael Prager, who has helped many people get to the root of their issues around food and make long-lasting, positive changes.

 Baking the Old-Fashioned Way: Family Recipes from the Brass Sisters